devenbansod/Plugin_Post_views/README.txt

 == Screenshots ==
 1. Admin Area of the Plugin(Dashboard->Settings->Post Views)

-== FAQS ==
+== Frequently Asked Questions ==
-If any problem, mail me at devenbansod [dot] bits [at] gmail [dot] com.

-Thanks
+= 1.
+Can the views be tracked but not output the views on the front-end ? =

+Yes.
+Go to the file, 'post_views.php' and update the defined value of constant named 'DISPLAY_FRONT' to 0.

+= 2.
+Does this show stats for both posts and pages ? =

+Yes.

+= 3.
+Can the stats be reset ? =

+Yes.
+Administrators can reset the views of any page/post back to zero.
+Once reset, the previous view counts can not be recovered.

 == Support ==
+You can report bugs at : https://github.com/devenbansod/Post-Views-Plugin-for-WordPress/issues/

-Post any Query in the Support Section.
-I would be more than Happy to answer them.
+Also, please post any query in the 'Support' Section on the plugin page.
+I would be more than happy to answer them.